 Meeting point: Exit 1, KMRT Sizihwan Station

-Our guides are recognized with a paper fan saying "Kaohsiung Free Walking Tour" and "Like It Formosa"!
+Our guides are recognized with a green and white paper fan saying "Like It Formosa" and "Kaohsiung Free Walking Tour".

 1. Daitian Temple

 Constructed in 1949 by immigrants from Tainan, Daitian Temple has been the religious center of Hamasen among local fishermen and other seabrone residents.
 The main gods worshipped here are the plague gods in Taoism known as the Five Kings, who patrol on behalf of the Jade Emperor.
 The Five Kings are often portrayed as statues with darkened face due to their origin stories.